kernelwernel/VMAware/README.md

 The library is:
 - Very easy to use, with only 5 functions in its public interface
-- Very flexible, with total fine-grained control over which techniques get executed
 - Cross-platform (Windows + MacOS + Linux)
 - Compatible with ARM architecture and 32-bit Windows
+- Features up to 80+ unique VM detection techniques
+- Very flexible, with total fine-grained control over which techniques get executed
 - Header-only
 - Available with C++11 and above
-- Features up to 80+ unique techniques
 - Able to detect VMware, VirtualBox, QEMU, KVM, Parallels, and [much more](https://github.com/kernelwernel/VMAware/blob/v0.2/docs/documentation.md#vmbrand)
 - Able to detect semi-VM technologies like hypervisors, docker, and wine
 - Able to guess the VM brand
-- Able to add your own custom VM detection techniques
 - Memoized, meaning past results are cached and retrieved if ran again for performance benefits
 - Contains separate MIT and GPL-3.0 compliant library header files